Nishu-06/qa-agent-project/README.md

 **What Happens:**
 - Documents are parsed and chunked into manageable pieces
-- Text embeddings are generated using Ollama
+- Text embeddings are generated using OpenAI's embedding models
 - Content is stored in ChromaDB vector database with metadata
 - HTML content is stored for Phase 3 script generation